Key Won't Go Into Lock - Causes and Solutions.

 - Poorly carved edges of the key or poorly cut keys

 - Broad key tip

-However, if you have any idea about the right key, you can get a new key yourself.
+However, if you know the right key, you can get a new one yourself.

 What Can You Try To Fix The Key?

-When you are tired of making the keys work for the lock and are stuck in your own house, you need to have patience.
+When you are tired of making the keys work for the lock and stuck in your own house, you need patience.
 There are simple techniques that you can use to fix your key.

 Most people apply a simple lubricant that does the job.
 There can be many other reasons for the non-working of keys.
-A normal example includes:
+A typical example includes:

 - Bent key unable to get into the lock